 - Towels.
 If you’re planning on beaching it a lot this season, you might want to invest in some compact microfiber towels – these bunch up to fit in your hand or pocket and really lighten your load; we love these ones from L.L.
 Bean.

-- Sunscreen: We suggest applying a lotion at home (our go-to is Thinkbaby), and bringing along a spray (like All Good’s new product for reapplications).
+- Sunscreen: We suggest applying a lotion at home (our go-to is Thinkbaby), and bringing along a spray (like All Good) for reapplications.
 If you have one in your area, Trader Joe’s also sells a mineral sunscreen stick that’s super easy to use.
 I always keep one of these in our beach bag.

 See also: Best Sunscreens for Kids

 - Snacks (so many snacks).
 Everyone has different preferences here, but in general, we suggest choosing things that are easy – we love fruit, nuts, cut veggies, and cheese.
-This is also one time where I personally make an exception with packaged foods… James thinks applesauce pouches and goldfish are “beach foods” (and “airplane foods”).
+This is also one time where I personally make an exception with packaged foods… My kiddos think applesauce pouches and goldfish are “beach foods” (and also “airplane foods”).
 Don’t forget some cold drinks.
 We love this super-portable cooler ($29) and these stackable containers are top-rated and very affordable.
 If you’re packing lunch, we’ve previously raved about these bento boxes in one of our Love Lists!

 - Hydration!
 As adults, we all know how important it is to stay well-hydrated, especially when we’re out in the sun.
 Babies and toddlers aren’t always aware of how thirsty they are; and if they are, they may not communicate it (whether because they can’t yet or because they are too busy having fun).
 To prevent dehydration, make sure to offer fluids frequently.

 See also: Our Favorite Insulated Cups for Summer